donkeyanaphora/donkeyanaphora.github.io/articles/article3/ExO.md

 ## Closing Thoughts

-Just because anyone can write poetry doesn't mean they should.
-Similarly, just because models can exhibit surprisal or violate semantic expectations doesn't always mean they possess the ability to do so meaningfully.
+Just because models can exhibit surprisal or violate semantic expectations doesn't always mean they possess the ability to do so meaningfully.
 Ultimately, the goal is to understand whether machines can develop the kind of flexible, creative intelligence that ExO language represents—and to build evaluation frameworks that recognize this intelligence when it emerges.
 In short, we need benchmarks that reward "wondrous strange snow."

 <!--
 Ultimately, the hope is to improve generation so we can guide it toward extra-ordinary usage, language that is *“wondrous strange snow.”* -->